 Taiwan reports large incursion by Chinese warplanes for second day

-Sunday’s operation involved 15 aircraft and happened a day after a similar drill led to a warning from Washington.
+Sunday’s operation involved 15 aircraft and followed a similar drill that led to a warning from Washington.

 China sees democratic Taiwan as a breakaway province, but Taiwan sees itself as a sovereign state.